Davoodeh/jelal/README.md

   in PascalCase.
 - Keep changes in as small as possible commits with imperative short descriptions.
+- Mention the changes in the changelog in the order of "Change", "Remove" and "Add".

 #### Versioning

 Before `1.0.0`, every minor version (`0.THIS.0`) bump *may* be a breaking change for the dependent code using this library.

+See the CHANGELOG file in the source for the news about each release.

 #### TODOs